zuozhenggh/learning-library/data-management-library/oracle-machine-learning/wine-adw-oac/run-nb/run-nb.md

 ## Introduction

-Oracle machine learning notebook apache zeppelin comes with your Autonomous Data Warehouse.
-Once the data is in ADW, you can start using oracle machine learning notebooks to investigate the data and run machine learning models with it.
+Oracle Machine Learning notebook Apache Zeppelin comes with your Autonomous Data Warehouse.
+Once the data is in ADW, you can start using Oracle Machine Learning notebooks to investigate the data and run machine learning models with it.
 In this lab, you will log in as OMLUSER to load and run the provided Oracle Machine Learning notebook.

 Estimated Lab Time: n minutes